 Mayo's missed opportunity to go five clear:

 Andy Moran had just found the net in the 43rd minute and Lee Keegan had a chance after that would have put Mayo five points up.
 He didn't take it and Dublin began to dominate.

 4. 2015 All-Ireland Semi-Final: Dublin 2-12 - 1-15 Mayo

 The drawn All-Ireland Semi-Final in 2015 was one of the most frenetic and chippiest games the two counties would ever play.
 The match was marred by indiscipline and cynicism, though Dublin seemed home and hosed, up seven points clear late on.
 Mayo did not give in, and from the 67th minute onwards, scored 1-4 without reply - a late Cillian O'Connor penalty forced a replay.

 Mayo are incredible competitors and rarely die without a fight.
 Trailing by 2-12 to 0-11, they forced a draw.
 Croker was rocking from a comeback that had everyone inside thinking about 2006

 Diarmuid Connolly was shown a straight red card in stoppage time.
 He seemed certain to miss replay, but was cleared at the last minute.

 This All-Ireland final replay was even more dramatic than the drawn game.
 Stephen Rochford made a big decision in dropping goalkeeper David Clarke and bringing in Rob Hennelly for the game.
-It did not work out at all, as Hennelly did not play well and was shown a black card in the 41st minute.
+It did not work out, as Hennelly struggled, and was shown a black card in the 41st minute.
 Diarmuid Connolly converted the subsequent penalty.

 One point ended up being the final margin, as a late free from Cillian O'Connor went wide and Dublin won their second successive All-Ireland.
 O'Connor had scored nine other frees over the course of the game and had also scored the point the first day that forced a replay.